linode-obs/s3_exporter/README.md

 ## Original Project

-This is a fork of [ribbybibby/s3_exporter](https://github.com/ribbybibby/s3_exporter) enhanced for Linode Object Storage and Ceph RGW optimization with critical production safety improvements.
+This is a fork of [ribbybibby/s3_exporter](https://github.com/ribbybibby/s3_exporter) enhanced for Linode Object Storage and Ceph RGW HEAD method optimization.